pagesource/universal-react-v2/readme.md

 # Universal React App Generator

-A accelerator for generating frontend applications with Next.js and React.
+An accelerator for generating frontend applications with Next.js and React.

 This accelerator is a command line tool for generating SSR, SSG & Micro-App type of applications.
 This enables you to setup a working Micro Frontend or SPA development ecosystem with essential tooling for great dev experience and delivery quality.